WANdisco/wandisco-documentation/docs/quickstarts/installation/sandboxes/cdh-sandbox/cdh_sandbox_lhv_client-adlsg2_lan.md

    Repeat from step 3 to observe the results for Texas.

-_You have now successfully replicated data from your HDP Sandbox to your ADLS Gen2 container and Databricks cluster.
+_You have now successfully replicated data from your CDH Sandbox to your ADLS Gen2 container and Databricks cluster.
 Contact [WANdisco](https://wandisco.com/contact) for further information about Fusion and what it can offer you._

 ## Troubleshooting

-* If you are unable to access the Ambari or Fusion UI, you may need admin assistance with your network configuration.
-See our [Azure specific troubleshooting](../troubleshooting/general_troubleshooting.md#unable-to-access-ambari-cloudera-or-fusion-ui-on-vm) section for more detail.
+* If you are unable to access the Cloudera or Fusion UI, you may need admin assistance with your network configuration.
+See our [Azure specific troubleshooting](../../../troubleshooting/general_troubleshooting.md#unable-to-access-cloudera-cloudera-or-fusion-ui-on-vm) section for more detail.

-* See our [Troubleshooting](../troubleshooting/hdp_sandbox_troubleshooting.md) guide for help with this install.
+* See our [Troubleshooting](../../../troubleshooting/cdh_sandbox_troubleshooting.md) guide for help with this install.

-* See the [shutdown and start up](../operation/hdp_sandbox_fusion_stop_start.md) guide for when you wish to safely shutdown or start back up the environment.
+* See the [shutdown and start up](../../../operation/cdh_sandbox_fusion_stop_start.md) guide for when you wish to safely shutdown or start back up the environment.